abdulajet/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/make-call/kotlin.md

 ---
 title: Make a call
-description: In this step you make a phone call
+description: In this step you will make a phone call
 ---

 # Make a call